moon-jam/discord-bot-Rock-Paper-Scissors/README.md

 Configuration variables are stored in `config.py`.
 You need to set the following:

 - `discord_bot_token`: The token of your Discord bot.
+- `channel_id`: The ID of the channel where the bot will be used.

 ## FAQ